Why we are backing the #buyapaper campaign - Argyllshire Advertiser

 So across Britain a new campaign has been launched #buyapaper which urges residents to purchase a copy of their local title every week.

-Newspapers have been in existence for more than 300 years – the Oban Times has been serving Argyll, the Highlands and Islands for 157 – and in recent years the online version of this paper and many others has grown exponentially.
+Newspapers have been in existence for more than 300 years – The Argyllshire Advertiser has been serving our region for 142 of those – and in recent years the online version of this paper and many others has grown exponentially.

 But the importance we place on the integrity of our journalism has not changed.